 Using the Data Lakehouse for Vault CRM

 Customers can access a Data Lakehouse containing a complete and up-to-date copy of their Vault CRM data.
 The Data Lakehouse retrieves all Vault CRM data using Vault Platform’s Direct Data API.
-Retrieved data publishes as Apache Iceberg™ tables on S3, enabling customers to easily query Vault CRM data in place, or copy out to an external data warehouse.
+Retrieved data publishes as Apache Iceberg™ tables on S3, enabling customers to easily query Vault CRM data in place (Zero-Copy), or copy out to an external data warehouse.

 Every CRM Vault has its own Data Lakehouse.
 Data is read-only and any metadata or data changes in Vault CRM are updated in the Data Lakehouse within 30 minutes, ensuring queries are accurate and up-to-date.